peterchettiar/DEBootcamp2025/Module-2-Dimensional_Data_Modelling/README.md

 #### Other Less Common Types
 - Type 4: Seperate history table (current in main dimension, old values in a seperate table).
 - Type 6 (Hybrid): Combines Types 1, 2, and 3 to provide both current values and history in one table.

+### Data Modelling Types

+When designing data models, it's important to consider the data consumers before choosing one of the following data systems/architecture:

+**1. Online Transaction Processing (OLTP)**